zzz845zz/kaist-cp.github.io/index.md

 {% assign pi_url = pi_url | strip %}

 Welcome to Concurrency and Parallelism Laboratory at [KAIST](https://www.kaist.ac.kr) [School of Computing](https://cs.kaist.ac.kr).
-We are designing and verifying concurrent and parallel software and hardware that greatly improve performance and significantly reduce power consumption.
+We are designing concurrent and parallel systems that greatly improve performance and significantly reduce power consumption, thereby serving as the basis for the next-generation massive data processing.

-**We are actively recruiting motivated students of all levels interested in concurrency, parallelism, verification, and compiler.** If interested, please send an email to {{ pi_url }}.
+**We are actively recruiting motivated students of all levels interested in designing concurrent and parallel systems,** ranging from (hardware) caches to garbage collectors to deep learning accelerators.
+If interested, please send an email to {{ pi_url }}.